descope-sample-apps/firebase-oidc-sample/README.md

 ## Project Setup

-The first thing you'll need to do is setup a Descope Project to use with Firebase.

-1. Create your Project and Configure your Flow Hosting URL
+1. Configure your Flow Hosting URL

-You can sign up for Descope [here](https://www.descope.com/sign-up).

 > **Note**: If you would like to implement Passkeys with Firebase, it is recommened to use pre-built flow `oidc-flow.json` file in the root of this directory.
 This can be downloaded and imported via the [Descope Console](https://app.descope.com/flows).